INSURANCE AGENT NEGLIGENCE

 As a policyholder, you might be eligible for not only the coverage intended but also the difference between the coverage intended and the actual coverage placed.

-Some agents hold themselves out to have expertise in providing information to insureds so they can chose the right kind of policy.
+Some insurance agents hold themselves out to have expertise in providing information to insureds so they can choose the right kind of policy.
 While other insurance agents may simply write what you ask them to do.

 Anytime you ask for an insurance agent’s recommendation, put that in writing so if later on, you find he or she sold inadequate coverage, you have the basis for pursuing a negligence cause of action against the insurance agent.

-If you fall victim to your insurance agent’s mistakes, you must seek legal advice immediately.
+If you fall victim to your insurance agent’s mistakes, you must seek legal advice immediately from an attorney specializing in suing insurance agents.